automixer/gtexporter/README.md

-# GoGnmi
+# gNMI Telemetry Exporter

 ## Introduction
-GoGnmi is a tool for exporting gNMI streaming telemetries to Prometheus in a data-model-aware way.
+**GtExporter** is a tool for exporting gNMI streaming telemetries to Prometheus in a data-model-aware way.
 The application is designed around these three objects:
 - The ```GnmiClient``` manages the gNMI session to the monitored device and subscribes the required xPath by the ```Schema Plugins```.